PipeOptim: Ensuring Effective 1F1B Schedule with Optimizer-Dependent Weight Prediction: Experimental Results

 \subsection{Experimental Setup}

-We conducted the experiments using two computing platforms, referred to as Machine-A and Machine-B. Machine-A is configured with four Nvidia GeForce RTX 2080TI GPUs, each possessing 11 GB of GPU device memory, and is powered by two Intel(R) Xeon(R) Gold 5118 CPUs running at 2.30 GHz.
-On the other hand, Machine-B is equipped with four NVIDIA Tesla P100 GPUs, each having 16 GB of GPU device memory, and is driven by an Intel Xeon E5-2680 CPU operating at 2.40 GHz.
+We conducted the experiments on a multi-GPU computing platform consisting of three computing nodes, each equipped with four NVIDIA Tesla P100 GPUs (16 GB of device memory each), and powered by an Intel Xeon E5-2680 CPU operating at 2.40 GHz.

-\textbf{Datasets and Models.} We used three tasks and four datasets in our experiments: 1) Image Classification, using the CIFAR-100 and the Tiny-ImageNet~\cite{yao2015tiny} datasets; 2) Machine Translation, using the WMT16 English to German (WMT En $\rightarrow$ De) dataset~\cite{sennrich2016edinburgh}; 3) Sentiment Analysis, using the IMDb Movie Review Sentiment Dataset~\cite{maas2011learning}.
-The CIFAR-100 includes 60,000 32$\times$32 color images.
+\textbf{Datasets.} We conducted experiments using four machine-learning tasks and five datasets: 1) Image classification with the CIFAR-100 and the Tiny-ImageNet~\cite{yao2015tiny} datasets; 2) Machine translation with the WMT16 English to German (WMT En $\rightarrow$ De) dataset~\cite{sennrich2016edinburgh}; 3) Sentiment analysis with the IMDb Movie Review Sentiment Dataset~\cite{maas2011learning}.
+4) Natural language processing (NLP) with the Wikipedia dataset.
+The CIFAR-100 dataset consists of 60,000 32$\times$32 color images.
 All the images are grouped into 100 classes with 500 training images and 100 testing images per class.
-Meanwhile, each CIFAR image was normalized using mean=[0.491,0.482,0.447] and std=[0.247, 0.243,0.262].
-The Tiny-ImageNet dataset consists of 200 classes each having 500 training images and 50 validation images.
-Each $64\times64\time3$ image was first scaled up to $224\times224\times3$, subsequently being normalized using mean=[0.485, 0.456, 0.406] and std=[0.229, 0.224, 0.225].
+Meanwhile, each CIFAR image was normalized with mean=[0.491,0.482,0.447] and std=[0.202, 0.199, 0.201].
+The Tiny-ImageNet dataset contains 200 classes each having 500 training images and 50 validation images.
+Each $64\times64\time3$ image was first scaled up to $224\times224\times3$, subsequently being normalized with mean=[0.485, 0.456, 0.406] and std=[0.229, 0.224, 0.225].
 The IMDb Movie Review Sentiment Dataset encompasses a collection of 25,000 training movie reviews and an additional 25,000 testing reviews.
 Each review within the dataset has been labeled with a sentiment classification, specifically categorized as either positive or negative.
-We utilized the WMT16 En $\rightarrow$ De dataset, comprising 36 million sentence pairs for training, and employed the ``newstest2014'' set, which consists of 2,999 sentence pairs, for validation.
+The WMT dataset uses the WMT16 English to German dataset, which contains 36 million sentence pairs for training and the ``newstest2014'' dataset, consisting of 2,999 sentence pairs for validation.